 The Renal Unit at Great Ormond Street Hospital (GOSH) provides a comprehensive diagnostic and treatment service for children with diseases affecting the kidneys.
-It is the largest paediatric renal unit in the UK.
-Each year there are approximately 300-350 admissions to the renal ward; 100 admissions to outlying wards; over 7,000 outpatient attendances; 25-30 new renal transplants including combined liver and kidney transplants, and 70 patients on dialysis (a treatment that helps to remove toxins from the blood and helps maintain salt and water balance).
+It is the largest paediatric renal unit in the UK and one of the largest in Europe.
+Each year there are approximately 300-350 admissions to the renal ward; 100 admissions to outlying wards; over 7,000 outpatient attendances; 30-40 new renal transplants including combined liver and kidney transplants, and 70 patients on dialysis (a treatment that helps to remove toxins from the blood and helps maintain salt and water balance).

 The unit is an established quaternary centre for referrals of children with severe renovascular conditions, tubular disorders and those deemed un-transplantable elsewhere.

 We are the first unit in the world to use 3D printing in clinical practice for renal transplantation.

 We are the European referring centre for tubulopathies.

 Our service is unique in the fact that we have the first fully established home haemodialysis programme for children in the UK.
 Dialysis is a life-saving treatment necessary for children whose kidneys have failed.

 We have strong links with the UCL Institute of Child Health, our overall mission being to improve the diagnosis, treatment and prognosis of children with kidney and urinary tract diseases through high-quality basic science and clinical research.
 There are extensive laboratory facilities for molecular and cellular biology within the unit, and strong links to affiliated laboratories.

 Clinical outcome measures